sidg1215/DesignPatterns/Behavioral Patterns/Command Pattern/README.md

 ```

 ## What have we accomplished?
-By using the Command Patten, we have made the entire Turtle codebase more flexible and easy to manage.
-The way we did this was that instead of having all of our code in just two classes (The Turtle class and the Controller class), we now have all of our code in multiple different classes (The Turtle class, the Controller class, the PointRight class, the PointLeft class etc.), which makes it easier to manage for developers as each of these classes represents one "command".
+By using the Command design pattern, we have made the entire Turtle codebase more flexible and easy to manage.
+The way we did this was that instead of having all of our code in just two classes (The Turtle class and the Controller class), we now have all of our code in different classes (The Turtle class, the Controller class, the PointRight class, the PointLeft class etc.).
+This makes it easier to manage for developers as each of these classes represents one "command" (or one behaviour, or one feature).

-The Command pattern is widely used in applications that require users to execute commands (hence the name), and altohugh it is one that is difficult to wrap around, it is oen of the most powerful design patterns in this guide.
+The Command desing pattern is widely used in many different applications, and altohugh it is one that is difficult to wrap around, it is oen of the most powerful design patterns in this guide.